 Use pastry brush, or drizzle a bit more of the olive oil over the zucchini slices -- so they shine.

-Sprinkle lightly with salt and pepper and place in the 400 degree F oven and bake just until the salmon is cooked, 7 to 9 minutes.
+Sprinkle lightly with salt and pepper and place in the 400°F oven and bake just until the salmon is cooked, about 8 minutes.
 It should still be slightly translucent in the center.